A digital simulation of the organ at Malvern Priory

 Because the merits of the English romantic organ have not attracted universal approval over the last century or so, tonally-untouched examples have become quite rare.
 So many of these pipe organs have been irrecoverably altered by no doubt well-meaning interventionists, and this is also reflected in the range of digital instruments available.
 The latter circumstance follows from the former, because if there is no pipe organ available to sample then by definition it is difficult or impossible to recreate it electronically using the copyist approach.
 This is why so many romantically-voiced digital instruments seem to reflect either the American Classic sound, or bowdlerised ideas of so-called 'English voicing' (as if there were only the one style!) from some manufacturers in continental Europe whose sonic envelopes mainly orbit around variations on neo-baroque themes.
 Even if the current Malvern organ were to be sampled, it would not recapture the flavour of the original as this simulation has done because of the tonal changes made in 2004.
 So the following sound clips might enable you to form a judgement of the quite rare instrument I now enjoy in my home.

 On entering the vastness of Malvern Priory one's initial impression is that its acoustic will be comparably spacious, but in fact it has a surprisingly short reverberation time - at least, that was always my reaction.
-Consequently you might find the recordings below sound rather 'dry' for so large a building, but this is probably compounded by the relatively short distance between the microphones and the pipes when the original samples were recorded.
+Consequently you might find some of the recordings below sound rather 'dry' for so large a building, but this is probably compounded by the relatively short distance between the microphones and the pipes when the original samples were recorded.

 Trumpet Tune from the Temple Church Suite (John Stanley) - 1.99 MB/2m 10s